telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 ````

->note If you want the changes to be applied to the exported file only, you can use a boolean flag to distinguish whether the event is fired as a result of a button click (or manual invoking of the export method).
+>tip If you want the changes to be applied to the exported file only, you can use a boolean flag to distinguish whether the event is fired as a result of a button click (or manual invoking of the export method).
 >